blind-git/zangsm/README.md

-# ZANGSM (Zandronum Game Server Manager)
+# ZANGSM ( Zandronum Game Server Manager )

-ZANGSM (Zandronum Game Server Manager) is designed to simplify the process of booting and logging multiple game servers.
+ZANGSM (Zandronum Game Server Manager) is designed to simplify the process of hosting and logging multiple dedicated game servers.
 Supporting Zandronum, Q-Zandronum, Sonic Robo Blast 2 (SRB2), SRB2 Kart.

 The `zangsm.sh` script is 100% Shell and designed to run on Ubuntu.
 I have not tested any other distro.
 Architecture wise, the script is compatible with `x86_64` and `arm64`.